fuku77/suna/README.md

 **Suna is:**

-- ✔️ A Static Blog Processor/Generator.
+- ✔️ A Static Blog Generator.
 - ✔️ A Markdown to HTML parser.
 - ✔️ An HTML-Templating Engine.
 - ✔️ Minimal.